loader

 How to Apply

-2. Provide Property Details: Submit information about the home, including its age, construction type, roof condition, and previous claims history.
+2. Provide property details: Submit information about the home, including its age, construction type, roof condition, and previous claims history.

-3. Choose Coverage Limits: Decide on dwelling coverage, personal contents limits (if desired), and any additional endorsements you may require.
+3. Choose coverage limits: Decide on dwelling coverage, personal contents limits if desired, and any additional endorsements you may require.

 Benefits

-• Access to Coverage: Provides insurance when other companies have declined your application.
+• Access to coverage: Provides insurance when other companies have declined your application.

 Common Misconceptions